Google

 HOMEPAGE Fragments of history and archaeology on the North Yorkshire Moors

-11. Crosses in the Castleton and Danby Area and other 'stone markers' in the same landscape
+11. Crosses and stone markers in the Castleton and Danby Area

 There are many crosses on the North Yorkshire Moors, mostly medieval in origin to mark important roads, but some no doubt have a different tale to tell.